cantwellsean0127/pern-template/README.md

 ## Node
 Node is a JavaScript runtime enviroment that is designed to run on the back-end.
 A `.node-version` file is found at the project root to specify which version of Node is being used.
+This is often used by hosting services to determine which Node version to use.
+(We recommend using [Render](https://www.render.com))

 ## Static Content
 Static content can be found in the `/public/` directory.
 All of `public`'s sub-directories are meant to be statically served (the `public` directory itself is not).
 For example, media files like images, videos, etc can be found in the `/public/media` directory.